Lynette Scavo: Season 8

 Not only is Lynette suffering strain from the murder but she is also having a tough time with her separation from Tom.
-At first she is reluctant to tell the children, but after she has a one-night stand with Tom, he decides to tell them.
+At first she is post reluctant to tell the children, but after she has a one-night stand with Tom, he decides to tell them.
 They then clash over Tom letting the children have whatever they want, making Lynette the bad person who always says "No".
 Lynette talks to Tom about booking couples therapy to try to heal their relationship.
 However, after Renee comments that Tom has been taking care of himself lately (dressing smartly and working out) and suspects he has been dating someone, Lynette becomes worried.
 She goes to a gym class with Renee to spy on the trainer she believes Tom is seeing, but realizes he is actually dating the woman's mother, Jane, leaving Lynette devastated.
 Terrified of what would happen to her children if she is caught by Chuck, Lynette confesses her secret to Tom just as he is about to leave for Paris with Jane.
 He decides not to go, leaving his relationship on the rocks, which leaves him furious with Lynette.
 Lynette then feels bad about him having to stay for her, as he thinks that she might be the "one".
 Lynette then tells him to go to Paris.
 This leads Lynette to try to experiment with new dates herself, and meets a new man, who seems very keen on her.
 She finally sleeps with Renee's barber and moves on, though at first she cries during the sex.
 She along with her friends finally find out that Bree tried to commit suicide because of them, and after Bree rejects them, was loss for words.
 Just as Lynette is getting used to single life, Porter and Preston move back home, needing a place to stay after losing their apartment.
 Lynette is already frazzled when she learns that Porter is the father of Julie Mayer's baby, making Susan and Lynette grandmothers.